wannesm/adsphd/README.txt

 TROUBLESHOOTING:

  *) To be able to make the chapter compilation work, you should make sure that
-    the desired chapter is included in thesis.tex (e.g., using \includechapter{.})!!
+    the desired chapter is included in thesis.tex (e.g., using
+    \includechapter{introduction})!!

  *) If you get spurious empty pages when compiling a single chapter, this is
     probably due to the combination of \cleardoublepage and \includeonly.
 To avoid it, make sure you end all included chapters (and appendices) with
-    \cleardoublepage (or use makeemptychapter.sh to generate the chapter skeleton).
+    \cleardoublepage (if you use makeemptychapter.sh to generate the chapter skeleton this is automatically done!)

-# vim: expandtab
+# vim: expandtab tw=79